Zac Goldsmith: Political positions and viewsThe Guardian described Goldsmith as "a bit of a liberal and a bit of a libertarian" on social issues, who has also gained a reputation for environmentalism due to his opposition to his government's plans to expand Heathrow airport. Journalist Dave Hill noted that the "young Goldsmith was pro-small business and small communities, localist and conservationist" and was "against overbearing government from whatever the source". Goldsmith has spoken and written about environmental causes in Britain and has twice been invited to debate at the Oxford Union, where he has delivered keynote addresses.

 As a contributing author of the book We Are One: A Celebration of Tribal Peoples, published in late 2009, Goldsmith has explored global diversities and threats facing humankind.
 Among the other contributors are western writers, such as Laurens van der Post, Noam Chomsky, Claude Lévi-Strauss and indigenous persons, such as Davi Kopenawa Yanomami and Roy Sesana.
 The book is composed of a collection of photographs, statements from tribal people, and essays from international authors, politicians, philosophers, poets, artists, journalists, anthropologists, environmentalists and photojournalists.
 In his essay, Goldsmith writes about how his travel around the world in his youth gave him first-hand experience of the misery brought by the promise of western "progress" and "development".
 He reflects on the culture of tribal people and, in reverence to it, urges people in the modern world to question what "progress" can really mean.

 Goldsmith advocates greater direct democracy, such as Switzerland's model of using referendums.
 Goldsmith believes that direct democracy would help combat feelings of disenfranchisement among people and increase accountability.
 He has also argued in favour of introducing measures so that MPs can be subject to recall referendums midway through their term if a sufficiently large number of their constituents petition for it.

 Goldsmith is a long-standing Eurosceptic and supporter of Brexit.
 He first announced he was in favour of the UK leaving the European Union in 2013 and has consistently voted against UK membership of the EU in Parliament.
 In March 2019, he was one of 265 Conservative MPs that backed a no-deal Brexit being left on the table.

 Among Goldsmith's key interests is education; in an interview with Fairtrade fashion designers People Tree, he said "I've put a big emphasis on schools.
 One campaign is to ensure every school [is] fitted with a proper kitchen that can double up as a classroom.
 Children need to know where their food comes from and how to cook it.
 We're also trying to help every school source its food sustainably and locally".

-Less than 24 hours after the 2017 Barcelona attacks, Goldsmith shared his brother's controversial post on social media which compared ISIS's antisemitism to that of the left-wing British campaign group Momentum.
+Less than 24 hours after the 2017 Barcelona attacks, Goldsmith shared his brother's controversial post on social media which compared ISIS's antisemitism to the views of the left-wing British campaign group Momentum.